VISTA COLLEGE HIGH SCHOOL SCHOLARSHIP AWARD

 Applicants for the scholarship must submit the following information.

-- Enroll into a Vista College certificate, diploma or degree program for the May or July 2018 class term.
+- Enroll into a Vista College certificate, diploma or degree program.

-- Achieve a cumulative 2.5 GPA or 80% grade average for the Senior high school year (verified with the official transcript.)
+- Achieve a cumulative 2.5 GPA or 80% grade average for the senior high school year (verified with the official high school transcript.)

-- Provide proof of high school graduation (verified with the official transcript) by midnight of the third day of the applicable class term.
+- Provide proof of high school graduation (verified with the official transcript) by the second Friday of the first term.

-- Successfully complete initial financial aid requirements by midnight of the third day of the applicable class term.
+- Successfully complete initial financial aid requirements by the second Friday of the first term.

 This scholarship award does not meet the criteria of the Matching Scholarship Program.
 The award amount will be reduced if it creates a credit balance for the student.